Yellow pages

 The yellow pages are telephone directories of businesses, organized by category rather than alphabetically by business name, in which advertising is sold.
-The directories were originally printed on yellow paper, as opposed to white pages for non-commercial listings.
+The directories were originally printed on yellow paper, as opposed to white pages where all telephone subscribers are listed alphabetically by name.
 The traditional term "yellow pages" is now also applied to online directories of businesses.

 In many countries, including Canada, the United Kingdom, Australia, and elsewhere, "Yellow Pages" (or any applicable local translations), as well as the "Walking Fingers" logo introduced in the 1970s by the Bell System–era AT&T, are registered trademarks, though the owner varies from country to country, usually being held by the main national telephone company (or a subsidiary or spinoff thereof).
-However, in the United States, neither the name nor the logo was registered as trademarks by AT&T, and they are freely used by several publishers.
+However, in the United States, neither the name nor the logo were registered as trademarks by AT&T, and they are freely used by several publishers.

 History

-The name and concept of "yellow pages" came about in 1883, when a printer in Cheyenne, Wyoming, working on a regular telephone directory, ran out of white paper so they used yellow paper instead.
+The name and concept of "yellow pages" came about in 1883, when a printer in Cheyenne, Wyoming, United States, working on a regular telephone directory, ran out of white paper so they used yellow paper instead.
 In 1886, Reuben H. Donnelley created the first official Yellow Pages directory for the city of Chicago.

 Today, the expression yellow pages is used globally in both English-speaking and non-English speaking countries.
 In the United States, it refers to the category, while in some other countries it is a registered name and therefore a proper noun.
 The term Yellow Pages is not a registered name within the United States and is freely used by many companies.
 Telephone directories using the Internet domain name "yellowpages.cc" (where cc is the ccTLD) exist in 75 countries.
 They are edited by many different phone companies and directory publishers, mostly independently.

 A particular yellow pages is a print directory which provides an alphabetical listing of businesses within a specific geographical area (e.g. the Tampa Bay area), which are segregated under headings for similar types of businesses, such as plumbers.
 Traditionally, these directories have been published by the local phone company, but there are numerous independent directory publishers.
 Some yellow pages publishers focus on a particular demographic (e.g. Christian yellow pages or business pages).

 Yellow pages directories are usually published annually and distributed for free to all residences and businesses within a given coverage area.
 The majority of listings are plain and in small black text.
 The yellow-pages publishers profit by selling advertising space or listings under each heading.
 Advertising may be sold by a direct sales force or by approved agencies (CMR's).
 Available advertising space varies among publishers and ranges from bold names up to four color twin page ads ("double trucks").

 In the United States, the predominant yellow pages are DEX One's DEX, the AT&T Real Yellow Pages, Yellowbook, and the Superpages.